 The pressure for improved flight efficiency and improved environmental performance is expected to increase in the years to come.
 This will result in a more systematic approach to environmental consequences of airspace management and airspace design solutions.
+The short term target is to deliver a Free Route Airspace concept within NEFAB in 2015, and cooperate with the Danish-Swedish FAB to ensure a continuous Free Route Airspace above flight level 285 across both FAB's.

 The NEFAB ANSPs have set strategic objectives within 4 key performance areas.
 The planned projects and activities are initiatives defined to ensure that the strategic objectives are met and user expectations fulfilled.
 Within this strategic planning period the focus is to a large extent on airspace and service provision where the benefit potential is considered to be the largest within the timeframe covered by this business plan.
+The NEFAB ANSP's will contribute to a NEFAB-wide performance plan for the second reference period of the performance scheme, starting in 2015.